What is Flash Fill in Excel?

 Type the required patter name in the cell C2.

 Now press the shortcut key to Flash Fill.

 Flash Fill has its own limitations too.
 It is very important to know them:

 - Flash Fill can wrongly enter the data.
-Take look at the below example.
+Take a look at the below example.

 In the above image, I wanted to extract the middle name.
-In the first cell, I have typed the middle name and pressed CTRL + E. But for few names, there are no middle names so it has extracted the first name itself.
+In the first cell, I have typed the middle name and pressed CTRL + E. But for a few names, there are no middle names, so it has extracted the first name itself.